TF2Autobot/tf2autobot/README.md

 ### Autokeys (auto buy or sell keys) feature

 This feature when enabled, your bot will automatically buy or sell keys based on your bot pure availability and your settings on this feature.
-You'll need to set your minimum/maximum keys and minimum/maximum refined metals in your ecosystem.json - more explaination can be found [here](https://github.com/idinium96/tf2autobot#your-bot-settings) starting on `ENABLE_AUTO_SELL_AND_BUY_KEYS` until `MAXIMUM_REFINED_TO_STOP_SELL_KEYS`.
+You'll need to set your minimum/maximum keys and minimum/maximum refined metals in your ecosystem.json - more explaination can be found [here](https://github.com/idinium96/tf2autobot#autokeys-feature).

 ```
 .____________________________________________________________.  ._______________________________.